imdfaizuddin/Java-programs/CS/Digital Electronics -k-map (sop & pos).md

-Sure, here's a brief overview of digital, analog, and hybrid devices:
+### 1. Brief overview of digital, analog, and hybrid devices:

 ### **Digital Devices**
 - **Definition**: Devices that process data in discrete (binary) form, using binary numbers (0s and 1s) to represent and manipulate information.